unremarkablegarden/claude-terminal/README.md

 ```

 🧙🏻‍♂️  Nice step by step wizard for config.
+🖼️  Formats the messages in a sexy way in your terminal.
 🛠️  You can set system prompt, temp, etc.
 💾  You can save a context/conversation as JSON.
 📃  Keeps a log of all your system prompts.